daisykbrown/pai789_final_project/README.md

 #### A. Summary
 This script uses request and pandas modules of Python.
 The script does the following:

-Pulls appropriate demographic data from the ACS from 2018 for your desired county and state identified by the appropriate FIPS codes.
+Pulls appropriate demographic data from the ACS from 2018 for Columbus County, North Carolina identified by the appropriate FIPS codes.
 These demographics will be used in Script2 to calculate the appropriate demographics inspired by the EPA’s Environmental Justice Indicators.

 Creates two new csv files for block groups (“nc-census-acs-bgs.csv”) and tracts (“nc-census-acs-tracts.csv”).
 These csv files will be used in script 2

 #### B. Input Data
 The input data for this script includes:
-"NC_ACS_2018_Shells_FLD.csv" which is a csv of the desired demographic data taken from the ACS 2018 Table Shells and shortened to the desired demographics.
+ * "NC_ACS_2018_Shells_FLD.csv" which is a csv of the desired demographic data taken from the ACS 2018 Table Shells and shortened to the appropriate demographics.
 The 2018 Table Shells for the ACS can be found here: https://www.census.gov/programs-surveys/acs/technical-documentation/table-shells.2018.html

 ### Script2: analyze_acs_nc.py

 #### A. Summary
 This script uses pandas, geopandas,and numpy modules of Python.
 The script does the following:

 Reads the bg and tract csvs created in Script1 and calculates the demographics that will be utilized in the analysis.

-The script breaks the demographics up by block group and by tract.
+Breaks the demographics up by block group and by tract.
 The tract group variables will be percentages and can therefore be assigned to the block groups.

-The script then merges the block group and tract level data into one csv titled "nc_bg_tract_merged.csv"
+Merges the block group and tract level data into one csv titled "nc_bg_tract_merged.csv"

 #### B. Input Data
 The input data for this script includes:
-“nc-census-acs-bgs.csv”
+ * “nc-census-acs-bgs.csv”
-“nc-census-acs-tracts.csv”
+ * “nc-census-acs-tracts.csv”

 Both of these scripts were created in Script1

 ### Script3: geotools.py

 #### A. Summary
-This script is written by Professor Peter Wilcoxen and uses geopandas and scipy.spatial and shapely.geometry modules of Python and also imports MultiPoint from shapely.geometry.
+This script is written by Peter Wilcoxen and uses geopandas, shapely.validation, matplotlib.pyplot and shapely.geometry, shutil, and time modules of Python and also imports shapely.geometry from Point, MultiPoint.
 The script does the following:

-Defines a module called “geotools” that will be utilized in script 5.
+Defines a module called “script3_geotools” that will be utilized in script 5 to construct the floodplain.

 ### Script4: flood_plain_buildings.py

 #### A. Summary
 This script was written by Peter Wilcoxen and uses geopandas and os modules of Python.
 The script does the following:

 Creates a new geopackage file titled “floodplain-buildings.gpkg” that holds all of the QGIS layers that are used to build the floodplain.
 The layers in the geopackage are:
   * buildings: a layer that includes all buildings from the Columbus_FP.gd file that intersect with the floodplain